Cereal Grain Proteins

 Gluten is the sticky, elastic component of grains, essential for breads and baking.
 Bread is the most desired wheat product and is, unfortunately, the hardest food to duplicate with non-grain flours.
 The exclusion of cereal grains significantly alters vegetarian regimens dependent on grains.
 Rice and rice products are the principle substitutes for cereals.
-Regular pastas, for example, are made with high gluten flour and are replaced by rice-based pastas.
+Regular pastas, for example, are made with high gluten flour and can be replaced by rice-based pastas.

 Immune responses to gluten, the proteins found in cereal grains are a common cause of immune-mediated diseases.
 In celiac disease, the gastrointestinal tract is the primary target organ; however systemic disease is an important consequence of cereal grain ingestion in many patients.
 We think that the people diagnosed with celiac disease are a sub-population of a much larger group with gluten allergy.
 Often, an assortment of related whole-body problems accompanies celiac disease.
 We think the related problems are typical of delayed patterns of food allergy and use celiac disease research information to create a model of food allergy.
 Celiac patients have increased gastrointestinal permeability and demonstrate the whole-body effects of food allergy, including brain dysfunction, arthritis, and inflammatory lung disease.